-Development Team meetings are held regularly and are co-ordinated by the relevant Highways Development Management professional, who will ensure the team gives a consistent and comprehensive feedback, quickly and effectively.
+NCC has set up a 'Development Team' to help achieve this.
+The team is made up of officers from all service areas within the LHA who assess and give advice on enquiries which could lead to major or complex planning applications.
+The team professional, who will ensure the team gives a consistent and comprehensive feedback, quickly and effectively.
 This should assist developers in submitting a planning application in the most appropriate form and as a result delays in responding to the application should be reduced.

-Highways Development Management Guidance Note 5: Agreements, Scale of Charges, Commuted Payments and Fees on the highway and to ensure the works are completed in accordance with good engineering practice and to adoptable standards.
-Separate details are provided in respect of new, or alterations to, simple vehicle accesses and Small Highway Works Agreements (SHWA) which cover highway works estimated not to exceed £30,000 in value.
+Highways Development Management Guidance Note 5: Agreements, Scale of Charges, Commuted Payments and Fees ensure the works are completed in accordance with good engineering practice.
+Separate details are provided in respect of new, or alterations to, simple vehicle accesses and Small Highway Works Agreements (SHWA) which cover highway works estimated not to exceed £20,000 in value.